nilsding/IrrerrC/README.md

 After installing the build requirements, start PowerShell, navigate to the `./utils/` directory, and start `./build_windows.ps1` (you might want to check the directories in the `$dirs` dictionary of that file first).
-If you want to uild an installer, run the `./mknsis.ps1` script after building nIRC.
+If you want to uild an installer, run the `./mknsis.ps1` script after building IrrerrC.

 ## TODO list